CHARTER OF THE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE OF THE BOARD OF DIRECTORS OF SEAGATE TECHNOLOGY HOLDINGS PLC

 - Overseeing the evaluation of the Board and its committees.

-- Taking a leadership role in shaping the corporate governance of the Company.
+- Taking a leadership role in shaping the corporate governance of the Company including with respect to company culture, corporate social responsibility, sustainability, diversity, equity, and inclusion, and human rights.

-The members of the Committee shall be appointed by the Board, and shall serve until such member’s successor is duly elected and qualified or until such member’s earlier resignation or removal.
-The members of the Committee may be removed, with or without cause, by a majority vote of the Board.
+The Committee Chair and members of the Committee shall be appointed annually by the Board and shall serve until such member’s successor is duly elected or until such member’s earlier resignation or removal.
+A member of the Committee may be removed, with or without cause, by a majority vote of the Board.

-Unless a Chairperson is appointed by the Board, the members of the Committee shall designate a Chairperson by majority vote of the Committee, provided that the Board may replace a Chairperson designated by the Committee at any time.
-The Chairperson will chair all regular sessions of the Committee and set the agendas for Committee meetings.
-In the absence of the Chairperson, the Committee shall select another member to preside.
+Unless a Chair is appointed by the Board, the Committee shall designate a Chair by a majority vote of the Committee.
+The Board may replace a Chair designated by the Committee at any time.
+The Chair will chair all regular sessions of the Committee and set the agendas for Committee meetings.
+In the absence of the Chair, the Committee shall select another member to preside.

-The Committee may form subcommittees composed of one or more of its members for any purpose that the Committee deems appropriate and may delegate to such subcommittees such power and authority when the Committee deems appropriate and in the best interests of the Company and when such delegation would not violate applicable law, regulation or NASDAQ or SEC requirements.
+The Committee may form subcommittees composed of one or more of its members for any purpose that the Committee deems appropriate and may delegate to such subcommittees such power and authority when the Committee deems appropriate and in the best interests of the Company, provided that such delegation is in compliance with the Company Constitution and applicable law.

-- The Committee shall meet at least quarterly, or more frequently as circumstances dictate.
-The Chairperson or any member of the Committee may call meetings of the Committee.
-Meetings of the Committee may be held telephonically.
-The Committee may also act by written consent.
+- The Committee shall hold such meetings as it deems necessary but shall meet at least quarterly.
+The Chair or any member of the Committee may call meetings of the Committee.

 Board Selection, Composition and Evaluation